Millennium Seed Bank

 Learn about our scientific mission to protect wild plant biodiversity in our underground seed bank.

 To help us manage social distancing, one-way systems may be in place.
-You must wear a mask or face covering unless you are exempt.
+We appreciate face coverings are no longer required by law, but please wear a face covering when indoors unless you are exempt.
+This helps to protect yourself and others.

-The Millennium Seed Bank will be closed on Thursday 1 July.
+The Millennium Seed Bank Atrium will be closed on 16 September and 14 October 2021.

 In the heart of rural Sussex lies a treasure trove of scientific excellence.